cube-drone/tex_avery/vc_characters.md

 You
 ---

-Name:
- * NAME

-You identify as:
- * Male
- * Female
- * It's Complicated

-If your build and skin color were a refreshing beer, it would be
- * A tall sleeve of Hefeveisen
- * A pint of Lager
- * A mug of Amber Ale
- * Short & Stout

-You're not wearing any clothes.

-You have a long tattoo of an asian-style dragon running from your thighbone up the side of your torso, alongside the chinese character for "SOUP".
-It was a funny nod to a common joke ("The tattoo artist said it meant 'Honor'") at the time, but you're starting to regret it.

 You work as a graphic designer at a local T-Shirt design collective that specializes in extremely fast print runs of shirts featuring up-to-the minute internet memes,